Contaminates & Toxins

 Reducing Your Exposure

-• avoid storing, preparing and most importantly cooking food in plastic containers
+- avoid storing, preparing and most importantly cooking or heating food in plastic containers

-• metal and glass bowls, dishes, jugs and trays are usually reasonably priced and typically last fast longer than plastics (I personally love PYREX* glassware for which you can usually find good deals on Amazon)
+- metal and glass bowls, dishes, jugs and trays are usually reasonably priced and typically last far longer than plastics (I personally love PYREX* glassware for which you can usually find good deals on Amazon)

-• avoid using non-stick coated pots and pans, use uncoated steel instead - check carefully as often steel products are still non-stick coated
+- avoid using non-stick coated pots and pans, use uncoated stainless steel instead - check carefully as often steel products are still non-stick coated

 * You should note that US-made pyrex is made from soda-lime glass, whilst French-made PYREX is made from borosilicate.
 The former is more resistance to shattering (and will break into duller shards) when dropped or knocked, whilst the latter is more resistant to thermal shock (being taken from a fridge and put in the over for instance).